melpcollins/AzureDevopsWorkItemsRestPowershell/ReadMe.md

 # Azure Devops Work Items REST with Powershell
-This project contains some sample functions that allows you to call the REST api via powershell Meant as a quick start to get you started rather than a complete library.
+This project contains some sample functions that allows you to call the REST api via powershell.
+Its meant as a quick start to get you going rather than a complete library.

 ## WorkItemUtilityFunctions.ps1
 Some functions to call rest API showing some of the functionality.
 Complete documentation here.